Water customers are asked to continue conserving water and boil orders remain in effect.

 "As we speak, the pumps at our water plant have been turned off and the only water that is available to the city is that which is left in our elevated water storage tanks," he continues in the video.
 "As that water is depleted, the pressure will be low on the system, and at some point in time, we will run out of water."

-Rinella asked residents to remain clam and patient through the "crisis."
+Rinella asked residents to remain calm and patient through the "crisis."

 "We have been through worse situations and we have prevailed, and we will do so again," he said.